 How To Store Your Snowshoes

-Wherever you store your traditional snowshoes, make sure that they are stored off the ground, preferably in a difficult location for rodents to reach.
-To mice and other rodents, much like your pal Rover, rawhide is a tasty treat.
+Wherever you store your traditional snowshoes, ensure they are kept off the ground, preferably in a difficult location for rodents to reach.
+Much like your pal Rover, rawhide is a tasty treat to mice and other rodents.

 Prep Before Storing

-This step may sound contradictory to everything that has been said about wooden snowshoes and moisture.
+This step may sound contradictory to everything said about wooden snowshoes and moisture.
 However, at the end of the season and before varnishing, it isn’t a bad idea to give your traditional snowshoes a gentle wash, primarily if you’ve used them in a region near saltwater.

 Salt will cause the rawhide to deteriorate.
 After washing, let your snowshoes air dry in an area that isn’t too hot.
 Typically, room temperatures of 17 to 20 degrees C (62 to 68 degrees F) work well, as extreme heat can cause the frames to warp.